5hwb/Smart-Contracts-for-Bushfire-Prevention/README.md

 ## TODO

+* Web app - make the role assigning functions accessible via function arguments.
+    * Separate the button clicking! (make it call a argument-less function that calls the new argument function)
+    * This is so I can automatically assign node roles without having to do it manually.
 * [SEE IF I CAN DO THIS] Idea: Each actuator behaves differently to the sensor readings - e.g. 1 would trigger at 37000 while another would trigger at 5000.
 * Clean up the code and add comments to make it more presentable.
 * [TODO] Seriously consider using IPFS to store node information and readings.